m3amir/text2Agent/Global/Collector/README.md

 import asyncio
 from Global.Collector.agent import Collector

-# 1. Create a collector with your agent description
+# 1. Create a collector with your agent description and user email
 agent_description = "I want an agent that takes emails from a file in our document storage and sends cold emails to the people in the file about a new product we are launching."

-collector = Collector(agent_description)
+collector = Collector(agent_description, user_email="user@example.com")

 # 2. Initialize the workflow
 graph = collector.init_agent()